 The manuscript was written in brevity due to the length constraint by the “short report” format of EJGH.
-We think the reviewer’s recommendation on using a graphical illustration to the method is excellent, thus we added a figure (Figure 1 in the revised manuscript) as suggested, with more details explaining the CHP method in the captain.
+We think the reviewer’s recommendation on using a graphical illustration to the method is excellent, thus we added a figure (Figure 1 in the revised manuscript) as suggested, with details explaining the CHP method in the caption.

 Additional details should be provided, such as allele-frequency cutoffs.

-We will address this question later in our discussion on analyzing rare vs. common variants in sequence data.
+We now define what is meant by a rare variant in the introduction see line XX.
+Additionally recommendations for allele frequency cutoffs are now made in the Discussion see line XX.

 What happens in an area where a recombination event is observed?
 (The text on lines 136-138 on this is not clear: "For regions with recombination events, the sub-unit that shows the strongest evidence of linkage among all sub-units created by recombination events is chosen to represent the entire region."
 Is this not some kind of maximizing the test statistic that is not corrected for?)

 Recombination events within genes, though very rare, can occur in data and have to be considered by the CHP method when creating regional markers.
 This is done for per-family data and we have to do so to make it possible to combine LOD scores from all families.
 We edited the text to make this point clear (lines xxx - xxx).
-We believe using the largest LOD will not create a bias.
-Under the assumption of no linkage, all sub-units created by recombination events will result in very small LOD scores with negligible contribution to the combined LOD score across families.
-When there is linkage, all sub-units other than the one containing causal variant will have very small LOD score and can safely be ignored because they do not carry any information on linkage.
-To validate the point we simulated recombination events within families and evaluated the type I error.
-We find that type I error is controlled under such setting.
+We believe using the largest LOD will not create a bias and have now evaluated type I error using an extreme recombination scenario where for each family there are multiple recombination events within a region and the recombination breakpoint varies between families.
+We demonstrate that there is no increase in type I error please see Materials and Methods lines XXX and Results lines XXX.
 Critically, the paper shows comparative power estimates under the alternative hypothesis of linkage, but not under the null hypothesis of no linkage.
 To evaluate the merits of the approach, it is important that the behavior of the approach be examined under both hypotheses.
 Both null and alternative hypothesis behavior need to be examined before robust determination of utility of the approach can be made.

-We agree with the reviewer that type I error evaluation should be performed and we added a paragraph for type I error simulation and evaluations in the updated manuscript (lines xxx) written as:
+We agree with the reviewer that type I error evaluation should be performed and we have now performed extensive type I error evaluations please see the Materials and Methods lines XXX and the Results sections lines XXX.

-“For type I error evaluations we use the same gene sequences and demographic data, yet simulate disease pedigrees under the null, i.e., affection status not caused by any of the rare variants in the gene of interest.
-We consider different genetic architectures under the null including situations when 1) variants in the gene region are independent, 2) there is complete LD between variants and 3) there are recombination events within a gene at each meiosis yet the recombination breakpoints are different across sample families.
-Additionally we simulate scenarios when parental genotypes are missing at random to evaluate type I error when CHP marker frequencies have to be calculated using population MAF and LD estimated from data.
-Type I errors are computed for cumulative HLOD scores on gene SLC26A4 across 20 families using 500 replicates … Empirical type I error estimates are constantly zero for all scenarios previously described, suggesting that there is no inflation of test statistic in the presence of within-gene recombination, strong inter-marker LD or missing genotype data”.